tBaxter/DSCovery/README.md

 # DSCovery

-DSCovery is a tool to find civic tech jobs with [Digital Services Coalition](http://digitalservicescoalition.org) firms.
-This is very much a work in progress, and I make no promises of stability.
+DSCovery is a tool I created to find civic tech jobs with [Digital Services Coalition](http://digitalservicescoalition.org) firms.
 You can see it live at https://dscovery.fly.dev

+It has importers for most common ATSs -- Greenhouse, Lever, Ashby, Paylocity, etc -- so adding additional companies is as simple as adding them to the list of companies using that ATS.
+We currently support more than 8 of the most common ATSs.

 Additional importers will be added as there is demand, and pull requests are welcomed.

-We will also add DSC-adjacent firms, if they're good folks in the civic tech space.
+For DSCovery, we will also add DSC-adjacent firms, if they're good folks in the civic tech space.
+Please fill out a pull request if you know of a company we should add.

 ## Installing and running locally